buildingblocs/2018/pre-event/index.md

 Challenge yourself with **Project Euler** questions and hone your Python programming skills and mathematical knowledge.
 Also stand chances to win **attractive prizes** with your participation!
 (Upon registration, participants will receive an Invitation to the course)

-## Online Workshop
+## Workshop

 <a class="btn" href="{{ site.baseurl }}/pre-event/workshop">Get started!</a>

-The online workshop is designed to help aid participants for the main competition during the Conference Day.
+The workshop segment is designed to help aid participants for the main competition during the Conference Day.
 Participants are first advised to **go through the lessons** materials posted at their own convenience.
 A **Q&A session** will then be held **weekly at *ClassDo*** by the respective speakers to help clarify participants’ doubts of the particular week’s topic.